 Equine history — the study of horses, donkeys, mules and the genus known as “equus” — stretches from prehistoric archaeology to contemporary issues of elite leisure and conservation policies.
 Knowledge on these topics has moved increasingly from the realm of popular specialists to academic research of many different stripes.
 With the turn to cultural history and now animal studies, a growing number of scholars are interested in the multi-faceted role of the horse in human societies and cultures.
 Such a re-discovery of the importance of the horse coincides with our own contemporary general lack of interaction with equines or many other animals in daily life, leading to the need for interpreters who can translate the technicalities of equine knowledge into the larger concerns of historical research.

 At IMC Leeds 2016, many equine historians found themselves on panels together for the first time.
 The idea emerged that a network for connecting scholars in vastly different areas of historical study with the common thread of an interest in equine history.
 Rather than a narrowly focused and specialist topic, the equine figure in history is fascinating precisely because it cuts across wide swathes of society, in diverse cultures and regions.
-The Equine History Collective, founded in 2016, has grown to a membership of almost fifty.
-The inaugural Equine History Conference is slated for Fall 2018.
+The Equine History Collective, founded in 2016, has grown to a membership of almost a hundred scholars from sixteen countries.
+The inaugural Equine History Conference ran in 2018.

 The Equine History Collective (EquineHistory.org) promotes the horse as a lens for trans-regional history, and serves as an interface for related historical research in the humanities, sciences, and social sciences.
 We have three aims.
 First, to make specialist and sometimes technical knowledge relevant and available to a broader audience of academic scholars in the discipline of history.
 Second, to provide a forum for connecting related research interests in equine studies across regional and chronological divisions within the discipline of history, mirroring the trends of transnational, connected world histories.
 Third, to provide a point of contact for inter-disciplinary collaboration with scholars in equine studies in the social sciences and sciences to provide a historically rigorous foundation or counterpoint to contemporary studies in fields ranging from genetics to sport culture and tourism.